linuxlawson/budget-buddy/README.md

 Calculates Income and Expenses on a Monthly Basis.
 Monthly Income - Expenses = Total (and remainder)

-**Instructions:** (pretty self explanatory)
-Click on 'Total Costs' after filling in 'expenses' fields.
-This will get 'Total Costs' and 'Remainder' of monthly income.

 **Note:** All fields must be filled in, even if with 0, else: wont work.
 Will not do decimals at this time, whole numbers only.